2026 industry reference

 DSO and PE consolidation

 DSO share has roughly doubled in a decade, from 7% to 14% of locations per Levin Group.
 PE money is buying solo practices at retirement and converting them into multi-doc locations with shared back-office.
-The 14% bought roughly 28% of new patient visits, because DSO locations run higher chair utilization.
+The 14% of locations affiliated with DSOs account for an estimated 28% of new patient visits, because DSO locations run higher chair utilization.

 03